yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 title: Galaxy Training Academy 2025
 description: |
-  The Galaxy Training Academy is a self-paced online training event for beginners as well as advanced learners who would like to improve their Galaxy data analysis skills.
+  The Galaxy Training Academy is a self-paced online training event for beginners and advanced learners who want to improve their Galaxy data analysis skills.
   Over the course of one week, we offer a diverse selection of learning track for you.

 # <button id="program-button" class="btn btn-info" onclick="$('#program-tab').tab('show');">Start the Course!</button>